jbrzusto/fleetsie/README.md

 The NULL fields get set during device provisioning when a physical device presents an unused OTP password to register itself with the server.
-It is not known in advance which piece of hardware will end up claiming which pre-allocated device, but `fleetsie_auth` ensures that each physical device will end up associated with a single, unique device record.
+It is not known in advance which physical device will end up registered to each pre-allocated device, but `fleetsie_auth` ensures that no two physical devices get registered to the same device record.